zacwong2151/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the event from the event list.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the event at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed event list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd event in the event list.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Beach cleaning` followed by `delete 1` deletes the 1st event in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the event list.

 Format: `clear`